MarioThompson0010/09_Generate_README/GeneratedOutput/README_generated_output.md

   # README generator

   ## Description:
-  This generator spits out a README file.
-Just answer the questions, then check out the README file.
+  This generates a README file.
+It includes a description, a title, contact information, and several other types of information relating to a README file.

   ## Table of Contents